dviana19/dviana19/README.md

 ### Hi there 👋

-I’m a seasoned professional in the field of software engineering and management.
-With a diverse background in various companies, I’ve held roles ranging from Co-Founder & Tech-Lead to Engineering Manager.
-I’ve also worked as a consultant for Macy’s and GAP.
+I’m a seasoned software engineering and management professional with over 15 years of experience.
+My career spans a variety of roles, including Co-Founder, Tech Lead, Engineering Manager, and Consultant for companies like Macy’s and GAP.

-With a solid educational background including a Master of Business Administration (MBA) in Information Technology, I bring a unique blend of technical expertise and strategic business thinking to every project and role.
-My international work experience has further enhanced my ability to collaborate across cultural and technological boundaries.
+I hold a Master of Business Administration (MBA) in Information Technology, which gives me both technical expertise and strategic business skills.
+My international experience has also helped me work effectively across cultural and technical differences.

+I’m passionate about software architecture, automation, and engineering best practices, always aiming to deliver efficient, well-structured solutions.